Myra Hess: Early life

 Julia Myra Hess was born on 25 February 1890 to a Jewish family in South Hampstead, London.
+Her paternal grandfather had immigrated from Alsace.
 She was the youngest of four children and began piano lessons at the age of five.
-She studied at the Guildhall School of Music and at the Royal Academy of Music under Tobias Matthay.
+She studied at the Guildhall School of Music and at the Royal Academy of Music under Tobias Matthay, after winning a scholarship to the latter in 1903 at age 12.

-Her debut came in 1907, when she played Beethoven's Piano Concerto No. 4 with Sir Thomas Beecham conducting.
-She went on to tour through Britain, the Netherlands and France.
-Upon her American debut in New York City on 24 January 1922, she became a favorite in the United States, both as a soloist and ensemble player.
+Hess's debut came in 1907 when she played Beethoven's Piano Concerto No. 4 with Thomas Beecham conducting.
+She went on to tour through Britain, the Netherlands and France, with the violinist Aldo Antonietti, with whom she had a love affair.
+In 1912 she performed with the Amsterdam Concertgebouw Orchestra conducted by Willem Mengelberg.

+During World War I large-scale musical activity ceased in Britain and Europe.

+After her American debut in New York City on 24 January 1922, Hess became a favourite in the United States, as both a soloist and ensemble player.

 Second World War

-Hess garnered greater fame during the Second World War when, with all concert halls blacked out at night to avoid being targeted by German bombers, she organised almost 2,000 lunchtime concerts, starting during The Blitz.
+Hess garnered greater fame during the Second World War when, with all concert halls blacked out at night to avoid being targeted by German bombers, she organised almost 2,000 lunchtime concerts, starting shortly after the war began and continuing even through The Blitz.
 The concerts were held at the National Gallery, in Trafalgar Square.
 Hess began her lunchtime concerts a few weeks after the start of the war.
 They were presented on Monday to Friday, for six-and-a-half years without fail.
-If London was being bombed, the concert was moved to a smaller, safer room.
+If the Gallery building in central London was being bombed, the concert was occasionally relocated before returning.
 Promising young performers (such as Eiluned Davies, who gave the UK premiere of Shostakovich's Piano Sonata, Op.
 12 at the Gallery on 31 May 1943) were given the opportunity to appear in the concerts alongside established musicians, initially for no fee but after a while all the performers received a standard 'expense fee' of five guineas, no matter who they were, with the exception of Hess herself, who never took a fee for her appearances in the series.

 In all, Hess presented 1,698 concerts seen by 824,152 people; she personally played in 150 of them.
 She made a brief appearance performing at one of her lunchtime concerts in the 1942 wartime documentary Listen to Britain (directed by Humphrey Jennings and Stewart McAllister), a performance enjoyed by the Queen in the audience.

 For this contribution to maintaining the morale of the populace of London, King George VI created her a Dame Commander of the Order of the British Empire in 1941.
 (She had previously been created a CBE in 1936.)
 Hess's lunchtime concerts influenced the formation of the City Music Society, according to the organisation's website.